suffolklibraries/lgc/content/collections/events/friends-around-the-table-9.md

     content:
       -
         type: text
-        text: 'Friends Around the Table be held at Woodbridge Community Centre, IP12 4AU.'
+        text: 'Friends Around the Table be held at The Ansell Centre in Hadleigh,IP7 5DL.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'There is parking at the front and rear of the building with disabled parking spaces for those that require them.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'There are bus routes one to two minute walk from the venue.'
+        text: 'There is carparking five minutes walk from the venue.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Woodbridge Community Centre is a two minute walk from Woodbridge train station.'
   -
     type: heading
     attrs: